 Management of Interstitial Lung Disease (ILD) with Yoga and Pranayama

 In Ayurveda, diseases can be managed with ayurvedic herbs and herbal formulations along with some dietary and lifestyle modifications.
-Today we will talk about the lifestyle modification which should be done by ILD patients and the answer is Yoga and Pranayam.
+Today we will talk about lifestyle modification that should be done by ILD patients and the answer is Yoga and Pranayam.
 We can manage this condition very well with Yoga and Pranayam.
 So here are some Yoga practices which should be performed by the patient.

 1. Sheetkari pranayama

 Also, we can say the cooling breath.
 Also known as the cooling breath, this breathing exercise is extremely beneficial for individuals with ILD.
-It enhances the circulation of blood in the lungs and alleviates all the harmful toxins.
+It enhances the circulation of blood in the lungs and alleviates all harmful toxins.
 This also increases the oxygen-carrying capacity of the lungs.
-It is better to practice it outdoor.
+It is better to practice it outdoors.
 Sit in Sukhasana and Close your eyes gently.
 Inhale the air from the mouth and exhale it from the nose.
 It’s one respiration and you have to repeat it 30 times.

 2. Sheetali Pranayama